rajuyce/faqs/tools/aws.md

    - Account provisioning, guardrail updates, logging configurations.

 6. **What are the common limitations or challenges with AWS Control Tower?**
-   - Limited customization, regional restrictions, dependency on supported services.
+   - Limited customization, regional restrictions, and dependency on supported services.

 ---